crownstone/website/_posts/2016-10-25-resistant-resistors.md

 [CES](https://www.ces.tech/) is the biggest consumer electronics fair in the world.
 As our ardent readers you know we are using the newest Nordic chip on the market as well as contributing to their [OpenMesh code](https://github.com/crownstone/nRF51-ble-bcast-mesh).
 We are extremely honored to be asked to have our products displayed in their booth in Las Vegas!
 If you have suggestions about how to make our product the "coolest", don't hesitate to drop us some creative ideas!

-If you want to do this in person, our [meetup list](http://meetup.com/Smart-Home-Bluetooth-Hackerspace/) is approaching 100 members, feel free to drop by any Friday!